sainisagar003/sainisagar003/README.md

-# 💫 About Me:
-                                   <div>Hello World👋, I'm Sagar, a Full-Stack Web Developer 👨‍💻
+### <div align="center">Hello World👋, I'm Sagar, a Full-Stack Web Developer 👨‍💻 </div>

+- 🌱 I’m currently learning Data Science and ML
+- ❓ Ask me about anything related to MERN stack and related technologies
-                                    <br>🔭 I’m currently working on Web Development
+- 🔭 I’m currently working on Web Development
-                                    <br>👯 I’m looking to collaborate on Tech Companies
+- 👯 I’m looking to collaborate on Tech Companies
-                                    <br>🤝 I’m looking for help with Building Web(Frontend and Backend)<br>
+- 🤝 I’m looking for help with Building Web(Frontend and Backend)
-                                    🌱 I’m currently learning Web Technologies <br>
+-  🌱 I’m currently learning Web Technologies
-                                    💬 Ask me about Ask me about anything related to MERN stack and related technologies</div>
+-  💬 Ask me about Ask me about anything related to MERN stack and related technologies</div>

 ## 🌐 Socials: